sastantua/matcha/front/src/note.md

 # Todo

 	Objectif du jour:
-		- Distance / Popularity -- Problem in profile
 		- Call when profile is seen on profile and match
 		- Report fake profile
 		- Last connexion